 My dearest boys,

-Boys, you are so very lucky.
-You have at least two instant friends on the school ground.
-Regardless of where in the world we are, you will always have two people who will be by your side, no matter what.
-Not everyone is that lucky.
-Boys, a suggestion, if I may?
+Remember how lucky you are: regardless of where we land in this world, you have two people who will by your side no matter what.
+Plus, even with the very few days face-to-face last year, you made good friends.
+Not everyone is that lucky, right?
+It’s hard to start in a new school, not knowing anyone.
 Have compassion for those who don’t have your good fortune, for those who are not as lucky to have a circle of supportive friends.
-I know it can be hard to leave the security and casual acceptance of your circle of friends and reach out to an unknown.
+I know it can be so hard to leave the security and casual acceptance of your circle of friends and reach out to an unknown.
 You know what, though?
 That new child, they, too, have something to offer.
 They, too, want a circle of acceptance.
 Be brave and share yours.
 One can never have too many friends.
 Reach out to the new kid.
 We have been there, right?
-Let's make this first day easier for someone.
+Let's make the first lonely day easier for someone.
 We know what it feels like to be the ones on the playground who know no one else.
-You’re not generally the ones who have not yet gathered the courage to walk onto the playground, or join the group playing soccer, but others might not be as brave as you are.
 You might see a new kid, sitting alone, watching, in that one lonely seat.
 I know it can be hard, too, to be the one to approach the new faces on the playground.
 You never know: Are they going to be kind in return?
 Are they going to smile and reciprocate?
 Are they going to accept?
 You can’t know without trying, but that first step can take so much courage.
+If we are not face-to-face, and you only see the new kids on the screen, it takes minimal effort to engage them in a chat.
+Help them feel included, make that connection.
 Take that first step, reach out a hand.

 One more thing: know that what works for our family doesn’t always work for others, and visa versa.
 I know you wish we embraced phones and screens as much as other families might.
-Our opinion, though, is that it is ever so much better to connect with the people around you, and not those on the other side of those screens.
+Our opinion, though, is that it is ever so much better to connect with the people around you, face-to-face, and not those on the other side of those screens.
+Think about last year and all of our extended lockdowns, and how we all felt cut off; humans are social creatures.
+We do best when we are amongst our kind.

-This school year that is about to open?
+My boys, this school year that is about to open?
 So many adventures await you.
 Embrace them.
 I can’t wait to hear about each and every one of them.
-May you wake up every day, enthused for another day of learning, of being amazing boys, and of making the most of the opportunities you are lucky enough to be given.
+May you wake up every day, enthused for another day of learning, of being amazing boys, and of making the most of the opportunities you are lucky enough to enjoy every single day.

 I love you all, with all of my heart, and more than you will ever know.